-Version # Revision Date Changes Made Reason for Change 3 October 2024 Project scope expanded to include additional reef fish species and geographies, as well as additional species management groups (HMS, coastal migratory pelagic species, and other species such as flounders, drums, and sea trout) and geographies (U.S. Atlantic and Caribbean).
+Version # Revision Date Changes Made Reason for Change 3 October 2024 Existing Return 'Em Right program expanded by Open Ocean RP4/EA project to include additional reef fish species and geographies, as well as additional species management groups (HMS, coastal migratory pelagic species, and other species such as flounders, drums, and sea trout) and geographies (U.S. Atlantic and Caribbean).
 Scope of tools and methods also expanded beyond fish descender devices.
 Further revised organization and made minor editorial changes to improve consistency with Open Ocean RP4/EA MAM plans and incorporate guidance from the newly published MAM Manual Version 2.1.
-New project component proposed in Open Ocean RP4/EA 2 June 2023 Updated to incorporate new information and details as a result of progress implementing the project, as well as revisions in accordance with Version 2.0 of the MAM Manual.
-Alignment with project progress and updates to the MAM Manual 1 November 2019 Original MAM Plan published in Open Ocean RP2/EA
+Program expansion proposed in Open Ocean RP4/EA 2 June 2023 Updated to incorporate new information and details as a result of progress implementing the project, as well as revisions in accordance with Version 2.0 of the MAM Manual.
+Alignment with project progress and updates to the MAM Manual 1 November 2019 Original MAM plan published in Open Ocean RP2/EA